naguiagahnim/gtk-gl-shaders/README.md

 # glarea-gjs

-A Rust library that exposes GTK4 `GLArea` widgets with custom GLSL shaders to GJS/JavaScript via GObject Introspection.
+A library made in Rust that exposes GTK4 `GLArea` widgets with custom GLSL shaders to GJS/JavaScript via GObject Introspection.
 Built for use with [AGS](https://github.com/Aylur/ags) / [Astal](https://github.com/Aylur/astal).